JoeyAlpha5/click2sure-assessment/README.md

 #### 3. Create/Make Deposit Enpoint

-To make a deposit, append the following to the app url
+To make a deposit, append the following to the app url:

 ```
 /account/makeDeposit